-Description: The project package is a combination of two Balkan Heritage Field School (BHFS) projects focused on conservation, restoration and documentation of Ancient Greek and Roman pottery and glass.
-It provides to both students and people interested in conservation and archaeology comprehensive learning, lab and intercultural experience for five weeks while working at two sites in two countries.
-Additionally, the program has amazing travel opportunities including tours of archaeological sites and historic towns in North Macedonia, Greece and Bulgaria.
+Description: The project package is a combination of two Balkan Heritage Field School (BHFS) projects focused on conservation, restoration and documentation of Ancient Greek and Roman pottery.
+It provides to both students and people interested in conservation and archaeology comprehensive learning, lab and intercultural experience for four weeks while working at two sites in two countries.
+Additionally, the program has amazing travel opportunities including tours of archaeological sites and historic towns in North Macedonia and Bulgaria.

-Artefacts & monuments in the project's focus: Ancient Greek pottery from the necropolis of Apollonia Pontica, Bulgaria, and Late Roman pottery and glass from the Roman city of Stobi in the Republic of North Macedonia.
+Artifacts & monuments in the project's focus: Ancient Greek pottery from the necropolis of Apollonia Pontica, Bulgaria, and Late Roman pottery from the Roman city of Stobi in the Republic of North Macedonia.

 Periods in the project's focus: Classical Greek and Hellenistic (5th century BCE - 3rd century BCE) and Roman and Late Roman (2nd century - 6th century CE)